 - Generously grease a baking sheet with olive oil and set aside.

-- Stir honey and a generous dash of unrefined sea salt into the toasted sesame seeds until they become well-coated and the mixture stiffens.
+- Stir honey and sea salt into the toasted sesame seeds until they become well-coated and the mixture stiffens.

 - Pour the mixture of honey and sesame seeds onto your greased baking sheet and pat down and smooth out the mixture with a wooden spoon.